Post Box Walks

 The 21 Post Box Walks

-Walkers should be aware of the criteria that give higher ratings: Cliff-side paths, uneven terrain, loose grit and stone, vertiginous heights and difficultly of following the route.
+Walkers should be aware of the dangers of cliff-side paths, uneven terrain, loose grit and stone, vertiginous heights and difficultly of following the route.

 A mobile phone would also be ideal to carry as a mobile signal can be accessible on some of the walks.